kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Periclimenes colemani
 Tags	2014 shrimp urchin
 Desc	Man and wife living on a toxic fire urchin.
-The largest of them is the female.
+The pair clears a little patch on the urchin with their claws, just enough so they can move freely around on the urchin collecting small pieces of food.
+The largest of them is always the female.

 DSC03425.jpg